Live project

 Client: Falkirk Council

-Green Action Trust has been working with Falkirk Council over the last few years to manage and develop its woodland portfolio, following community consultation exercises in 2018.
+Green Action Trust has been working with Falkirk Council on long-term plans to manage and develop the Council’s woodland portfolio.
+Work has included community consultations and has been done in phases across seven sites.

 Aims & objectives